Arena México 60th Anniversary Show: Background

 In recent years the Aniversario shows have hosted part of all of one of CMLL's annual Spring tournaments.
 The 38.
-Aniversario show, hosted the 1994 International Gran Prix tournament where Rayo de Jalisco Jr. defeated King Haku in the finals of the 16-man tournament.
+Aniversario de Arena México show, hosted the 1994 International Gran Prix tournament where Rayo de Jalisco Jr. defeated King Haku in the finals of the 16-man tournament.
 The 39.
 Aniversario featured the 1995 Gran Alternativa tournament, which was won by Shocker and Silver King when they defeated Astro Rey Jr. and Dr. Wagner Jr. The focal point of the 43 Aniversario show was the first of that year's Gran Alternativa tournament.
 The tournament was won by Último Guerrero and Blue Panthera as they defeated Atlantico and Mr. Niebla.
 It would be 11 years later before the Aniversario shows would host another tournament, as the 2010 Gran Alternativa was part of the 54.
 Aniversario show.
 That year the team of Pólvora and Héctor Garza defeated Diamante and La Sombra to qualify for the Gran Alternativa tournament two weeks later.
 The following year (55.
 Aniversario) CMLL held two matches in their Forjando un Ídolo tournament series, Hijo del Signo defeated Puma King and Diamante defeated Hombre Bala Jr. In 2012, at the 56.
 Aniversario show, CMLL held a round of their En Busca de un Ídolo ("In search of an Idol") tournament, where Tritón defeated Puma King and Pólvora defeated Dragon Lee.